Illustration of a person sitting at their work desk behind a computer in a relaxed pose. © Recipes for Wellbeing

 Make an organisational commitment to mental health at board level, encourage senior executives to speak up and champion positive mental health.

-Step 2 – Creating a culture of openness
+Step 2 – Create a culture of openness

 Create a culture of openness: mental health should not be a taboo subject at work, it should become a topic of conversation and a focus for shared activity (a walk, a shared lunch, a talk on how to look after your own mental health when under pressure, an informal meeting…).